calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 Summary
 * If you talk like a child you will be treated like child
 * If you talk like a professional you will be treated like professional
+* Listen to the language the professionals around you use

 ### Plain English